 For the Pad Thai: use whatever amount of these you like.

-carrots, green peppers, yellow onion; all sliced very thin
+carrots, bell peppers, yellow onion; all sliced very thin

 Garlic, finely chopped; I used 10 cloves, but that is a lot for some!